pikopiko-2022/Alibi/README.md

+# JV Review
+- 4 linter warnings need to be fixed
+- nice to see some tests, some are failing though and there is a fair bit of work needed to lift the coverage
+-  I'm noticing a few orphaned console logs - always remove them when you've finished debugging
+- fun domain, nice to see the playfulness

 # Alibi
 This App is for Flatmates who wish to resolve their issues without face to face conflict.
 This App will mediate issues and create standings anonymously so that there i very little conflict between flatmates.